theworldasastage/hugo/content/post/podcast/how-to-host-record-boradcast-an-international-podcast.md

 ## Hosting and recording

-The first step is to make the podcast happen : to be able to talk with other folks and to record the conversation.
+The first step is to make the podcast happen : to be able to talk to other folks and to record the conversation.

-If you are alone in your podcast, there are a lot of easier configuration but the one I'm presenting here will allow you to do way more :
+If you are alone in your podcast, there are a lot of easier configurations but the one I'm presenting here will allow you to do much more :

 - You will be able to host a podcast with several people (at your home or online)
 - You will be able to play jingles (next part)